fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 - Extension specific EnableXXXMockClient and XXXMockServer classes have been deprecated.
 You can simply use EnableKubernetesMockClient and KubernetesMockServer instead.
 Dependencies on the xxx-mock jar are then no longer needed, just a dependency to kubernetes-server-mock.

+- Informable.withIndexers has been deprecated.
+Indexers can be added/removed after the creation of the informer.

 ## Object Sorting

 KubernetesList and Template will no longer automatically sort their objects by default.
 You may use the HasMetadataComparator to sort the items as needed.